Sam-Muaks/alx-low_level_programming/0x09-static_libraries/README.md

-Practical on creating a static library
+Practicals on creating static libraries